 List your career-related experience, including full-time or part-time jobs, summer jobs, volunteer experience, cooperative education, and internships.
-Even course projects could go under this section!
+Large course projects can also go under this section!
 You may include experiences unrelated to your career area if you focus your job description on transferable skills, such as customer service, communication, problem solving, project management, teamwork, and leadership skills.
 You do not need to list every job you have held.
 The descriptions for your relevant experiences should be longer than those not directly related to the work you are seeking.
-Highlight your skills and accomplishments.
+Make sure you highlight your skills and accomplishments.

 Identify your accomplishments and successes from past experiences, and the skills that you used in each situation.
 In your resume, emphasize what your role was, focus on the skills you used, and describe how you benefited the organization or state the results of your work.
 Highlight what you achieved and the difference you made.

-You may include a variety of activities and additional types of information on your resume, such as those listed here.
-This section may be called Professional Activities, Leadership Roles, Extracurricular Activities - Be creative and title it what makes sense for you.
+You may include a variety of activities and additional types of information on your resume, such as those listed hereunder other sections.
+These sections may be titled things such as Professional Activities, Leadership Roles, Extracurricular Activities - Be creative and title it what makes sense for you.
 Focus on positions you held, your level of involvement, accomplishments, projects, demonstrated leadership roles, committee work, communication skills, organizational skills, and any skills related to your stated career objective.